-- Classes held only on Thursday evening and two Saturdays per month. - Students will receive priority enrollment in all College for Working Adult classes.
+- Classes are held on Thursday evening and two Saturday mornings per month.
+(Class 5+ units meet Tues and Thurs). - Students will receive priority enrollment in all College for Working Adult classes.
 CWA class registration is guaranteed...
-NO WAIT LISTS! - Students follow a predetermined course curriculum of 60 units, eliminating guesswork about degree and transfer requirements. - With our 60 unit curriculum, CWA students can earn up to three of the following five degrees: - AA-T Psychology - AA-T Sociology - AA Interdisciplinary Studies: Social and Behavioral Sciences - AA Interdisciplinary Studies: Arts & Humanities - AA Economics (for those seeking a 4-year degree in Business) - The 60+ transfer credits earned with CWA fulfill all general education and transfer requirements for most public or private colleges/universities. - CWA is a "learning community".
+NO WAIT LISTS! - Students follow a predetermined course curriculum of 60 units, eliminating guesswork about degree and transfer requirements. - With our 60 unit curriculum, CWA students can earn up to three of the following six degrees: - AA-T Psychology - · AA-T Sociology - · AA-T Social Work and Human Services - · AA Interdisciplinary Studies: Social and Behavioral Sciences - AA Interdisciplinary Studies: Arts & Humanities - · AA Economics (for those seeking a 4-year degree in Business) - The 60+ transfer credits earned with CWA fulfill all general education and transfer requirements for most public or private colleges/universities. - CWA is a "learning community".
 Students will start and complete the program with the same group of students.
-CWA students will build relationships and learn together inside and outside of the classroom. - Students receive one-on-one academic advising/ counseling from our designated CWA counselor to ensure they stay on the right track throughout the program. - Students receive specialized tutoring from our own CWA tutors who worked hand-in-hand with our instructors.
+CWA students will build relationships and learn together inside and outside of the classroom. - Students receive one-on-one academic counseling from our designated CWA counselor to ensure they stay on the right track throughout the program. - CWA's Retention Specialist helps students navigate campus resources and set academic goals. - Students also receive specialized tutoring from our own CWA tutors who work hand-in-hand with our instructors.